The expectations game hounds Democrats as they try to deliver their vast agenda

 Yet Democrats appear to have no choice but to accept a sharp compromise — the outgrowth of a strategy by Biden and party leaders to maintain grand ambitions on Capitol Hill, sketching out an agenda measured in the trillions of dollars that aims to foment profound shifts in federal policy despite close margins in Congress and warnings from moderate lawmakers about spending too much.

 Now the reckoning has come: Once-heralded deals to spend as much as $3.5 trillion on the tax, climate and social-spending legislation and to send the infrastructure bill to Biden’s desk for enactment have evaporated.
-Both bills now hang in the balance as Democratic leaders seek to bridge a $2 trillion spending gap and resolve crucial policy disagreements in the coming weeks.
+Both bills hang in the balance as Democratic leaders seek to bridge a $2 trillion spending gap and resolve crucial policy disagreements in coming weeks.

-“A lot of this is expectations — I think that’s a big part of the issue that we’re dealing with right now,” said Rep. Daniel Kildee (D-Mich.) last week, as congressional leaders struggled to get House liberals and two moderate senators on the same page behind Biden’s agenda.
+“A lot of this is expectations — I think that’s a big part of the issue that we’re dealing with right now,” Rep. Daniel Kildee (D-Mich.) said last week, as congressional leaders struggled to get House liberals and two moderate senators on the same page behind Biden’s agenda.

 The best Kildee and other Democrats could make of the situation was that Democrats were finally coming to terms with their internal divisions, six months after Biden was being compared to the likes of Franklin D. Roosevelt and Lyndon B. Johnson after signing the $2 trillion pandemic relief bill.